doomsun-dev/data-mapper/README.md

         - `:coll`, collection to put values into
         - `:xf`, (optional) a transducer

-Context options:
+Context options (can also be included in the mapping descriptor, context keys take precedence):
-- `:dev.doomsun.data-mapper/halt-when`, a transducer created with
+- :dev.doomsun.data-mapper/halt-when, a transducer created with
   clojure.core/halt-when applied to the application of value-descriptors.
-    - `pred` operates on a tuple of the form `[<destination-keypath> <value>]`
+    - `pred` operates on a tuple of the form [destination-keypath value]
     - `retf`'s return value will be the result of the mapping, otherwise the tuple value halted on
-- `:dev.doomsun.data-mapper/catch-exceptions`, boolean, catch exceptions and
+- :dev.doomsun.data-mapper/catch-exceptions, boolean, catch exceptions and
   include as values in result (then you can use your halt-when transducer to handle it!)
-- `:dev.doomsun.data-mapper/default-cxform`, a cxform applied if one is not provided in a value-descriptor.
+- :dev.doomsun.data-mapper/default-cxform, a cxform applied if one is not provided in a value-descriptor.
 A function of context and value
+- :dev.doomsun.data-mapper/remove-nil-values, boolean, remove nil values from result